 Remember Clayton Pettet?
 The 19-year-old who, six months ago, said he was going to publicly lose his virginity in the name of art?
-After I spoke to him at the end of last year, the news of his live performance piece was greeted with a mixture of admiration, disgust and confusion.
+After I spoke with him at the end of last year, the news of his live performance piece was greeted with a mixture of admiration, disgust, and confusion.
 That confusion became more pronounced when he disclosed that his partner would also be a guy, because straight sex in public is one thing, but gay sex in exactly the same scenario is clearly a whole different ball game.

 But all that publicity obviously paid off, because Clayton's virginity proved to be one of the most in-demand virginities ever.
 He had to sift through around 10,000 applications to whittle the audience down to the right 150 people he wanted to attend.